Assistance for Children of Kiln Workers

 tickets were teard off

-shaked hand happily cause he did not know that I was the who exposed the curroption
+shaked hand happy cause he did not know that I was the who exposed the curroption

 Scam in ticketing at Sarnath exposed